Disability Benefits for Veterans with Traumatic Brain Injuries

-For each of the categories above, the VA will rate the level of severity on a scale from zero to total in increments of 0 percent, 10 percent, 40 percent, 70 percent and 100 percent.
+For each category above, the VA will rate the severity level on a scale from zero to total in increments of 0 percent, 10 percent, 40 percent, 70 percent, and 100 percent.
 Any symptom’s severity rated as total will equate to a 100 percent disability rating.
 The same symptoms, however, cannot be used to rate multiple disorders.

 Brain injuries can be difficult to rate properly.
 In many cases, additional compensation may be available if you suffer a secondary condition because of your TBI.
 For example, if your brain injury causes depression, you may be entitled to additional benefits.
 If you receive a TBI VA rating you disagree with, you may choose to appeal the decision.

 If you have been denied benefits from the VA, you may want to consider appealing the decision.
 The appeals process consists of several additional independent reviews of the claim as you and your representative submit additional evidence or a new argument.
 Many veterans opt to work with an attorney during this phase of the process.
 Should you need help with your initial claim, consider reaching out to a Veterans Service Organization in your area for resources.